Tracking Patches for Open Source Software Vulnerabilities: Evaluation

-To evaluate the accuracy of \tool, we compare it with heuristic-based approaches and \congyingEdit{industrial} vulnerability databases, and further manually analyze its false negatives and false positives.

-\textbf{Comparison to Heuristic-Based Approaches.} We choose two widely used heuristics: i) searching NVD references of a CVE for commits (e.g., \cite{duan2019automating, li2016vulpecker, li2018vuldeepecker}), and ii) searching GitHub commits for the identifier of a CVE in commits (e.g., \cite{you2017semfuzz, Wang2020empirical}).
-Because the second heuristic is often used for searching patches for a known open source software, we adapt it to search patches for a CVE by further considering whether the owner and repository match the vendor and product in CPE (i.e., our strategy in reference augment).
-Moreover, we also investigate a third heuristic that combines these two heuristics.
+\textbf{Comparison to Heuristic-Based Approaches.} We pick two~widely used heuristics: i) searching NVD references of a CVE for commits (e.g., \cite{duan2019automating, li2016vulpecker, li2018vuldeepecker}) and ii) searching GitHub commit history~for~commits containing the~identifier of a CVE in commit messages (e.g.,~\cite{you2017semfuzz, Wang2020empirical}).
+The first heuristic can be used to approximate the quality~of~hidden patches in NVD.
+In fact, we manually track the hidden~patches in NVD, which achieves similar effectiveness results to this heuristic.
+The second~heuristic is usually used for searching patches~for a known OSS, we adapt it to search patches for a CVE~by~further checking whether~the~owner~and~repository match the vendor~and~product~in CPE (i.e.,~our~strategy~in~reference augmentation).~We~also investigate a third heuristic~that~combines the results of the above two heuristics.
+Table~\ref{table:heuristic} and \ref{table:contribution} respectively present~the~effectiveness results of the three heuristics and \tool (and its variants, which will be discussed in Sec.~\ref{sec:ablation}).

-Table \ref{table:heuristic} presents the accuracy results of the three heuristics, while Table \ref{table:contribution} reports the accuracy results of \tool (and its variants, which will be discussed in Sec. \ref{sec:ablation}).
-We can see that all the three heuristics find no patch for a very large part (i.e., \tocheck{59.3\%, 76.4\% and 44.5\%}) of the CVEs across all mapping cardinalities, while \tool finds no patch for only \tocheck{12.0\%} of the CVEs.
-Moreover, the first heuristic achieves a high precision on the CVEs for which it finds patches, due to the high confidence of NVD references, but a low recall on the CVEs with one-to-many mappings; the second heuristic has both a low precision and a low recall, and the third heuristic achieves a precision and a recall between the first and second heuristic. \tool has a lower precision, a higher recall, and a comparable F1-score than the first heuristic, and a significantly higher recall on CVEs belonging to \textit{MP} and \textit{MB}. \congyingEdit{We believe it is acceptable, considering the \tocheck{116.3\%} more CVEs for which \tool finds patches but the first heuristic finds no patch.} Besides, \tool significantly improves the second and third heuristic in F1-score by \tocheck{116.8\%} and \tocheck{16.3\%}, respectively.
+On one hand, for patch coverage, all~the~three~heuristics~fail~to~find any patch (i.e., return nothing) for a very large part (i.e., \tocheck{59.3\%,~76.4\% and 44.5\%}) of the CVEs across all mapping cardinalities.
+Differently, \tool~fails to find a patch for only \tocheck{12.0\%} of the CVEs.~On~the~other hand, for patch accuracy on the CVEs whose patches are found,~the first heuristic achieves a high patch precision due to the high confidence of NVD references, but a low patch recall~on~the~CVEs~with~one-to-many mappings; the second heuristic has both a low~patch~precision and a low patch recall; and the third heuristic achieves a patch precision and a patch recall between the first and second heuristic. \tool has~a lower patch precision, a higher patch recall~(a~significantly higher patch recall on CVEs belonging~to \textit{MP} and \textit{MB}), and~a comparable F1-score than~the first heuristic.
+We believe~it~is~acceptable because \tool finds patches for \tocheck{116.3\%}~more CVEs for which the first heuristic fails to find any patch.
+Besides, \tool~improves the second and third~heuristic in F1-score by \tocheck{116.8\%} and \tocheck{16.3\%}.